replication-pack/PatchTrack/README.md

 The above code will automatically detect the OS (Linux or MacOS X) and install the libraries.
 Note: This is required before installing development specific dependencies.

 ## Running the tool
-### Notebooks
+### Notebook - Reproducing the results
-This is the easiest approach to test the tool.
+This is the easiest approach to test the tool and **reproduce the classification results in presented in the paper**.
 In the `notebooks` directory, simply run the `run_experiment.ipynb` file.
 ### Console

 ### List of Commands